marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-09-08-openshift-semantic-release-with-jenkins-maven-fabric8-delivery-pipeline.md

 ```

 ## Private Repository access with secrets <a name="privateRepo"></a>
-Create a 'generic secret' link this secret with the 'builder'.
+Create a `generic secret` link this secret with the `builder`.
 Annotate and label it for the Jenkins sync PlugIn.
-And finally update the 'bc/customer-service-pipeline' with this secret.
+And finally update the `bc/customer-service-pipeline` with this secret.
 ```bash
 $ oc create secret generic user-at-github \
       --from-literal=username=machineuser \